pw598/pw598.github.io/_posts/2025-01-07-Dimension-Reduction-VII-UMAP.md

 In order to construct the high-dimensional graph, UMAP builds a 'fuzzy simplicial complex': a representation of a weighted graph, with edge weights representing the likelihood that two points are connected.
 UMAP extends a radius outward from each point, connecting points when the radii overlap.
 The radius is chosen locally based on the distance to each point's $n^{th}$-nearest neighbor.
 The graph is made 'fuzzy' by decreasing the likelihood of connection as the radius grows.

-One can interpret the n_neighbors parameter as the local scale at which to approximate the manifold as roughly flat.
+One can interpret the <code>n_neighbors</code> parameter as the local scale at which to approximate the manifold as roughly flat.
 Manifold features that occur at a smaller scale than within the n-nearest neighbors of points will be lost, while large scale features may not be well-detected.
 Thus, the number of neighbors represents a degree of trade-off between fine-grained and large-scale manifold features.

-min_dist directly affects the output, determining how closely points can be packed together in the low-dimensional representation.
-Low values will result in potentially densely packed regions, but will likely more faithfully represent the manifold structure, whereas increasing min_dist will spread points out more, helping to avoid overplotting issues.
+<code>min_dist</code> directly affects the output, determining how closely points can be packed together in the low-dimensional representation.
+Low values will result in potentially densely packed regions, but will likely more faithfully represent the manifold structure, whereas increasing <code>min_dist</code> will spread points out more, helping to avoid overplotting issues.